Global attractions safety. IAAPA Expo Asia 2020, Macau SAR, China (online). Moderated by F. Gonzales.

 Woodcock, K., 2018.
 Disability and participation in amusement attractions.
 Journal of Themed Experience and Attractions Studies 1, 38-53.
 Link

-Continue reading “Paper: Disability and participation in amusement attractions”Category: THRILL
+Continue reading “Paper: Disability and participation in amusement attractions”Humanly possible

 Professor and researcher Dr Kathryn Woodcock shares her thoughts on the role of guests in amusement ride safety and human factors in attractions design